narfa0215/aria2-daemon/README.md

-Aria2 with webui for unRaid
+Aria2 daemon
 ---
-Only 11Mb.
+Only 23Mb.
 Inspired by XUJINKAI.

-Edit config file out of the image.
-Move file completed to another folder.
-(Tasks that contains more than one files will not be moved.)

 ### Install
 I. replace **/DOWNLOAD_DIR** and **/CONFIG_DIR** for save data, and **YOUR_SECRET_CODE** for security.
 Run command below